-- Place your Maranta plant in a location where it gets reflected sunlight.
+- Place your Maranta plant in a location where it gets 4-6 hours of reflected sunlight.

 - You might lower the intensity of the light by moving the plant closer to the window.

-- Keep your plant in the south-facing window during winters and move them to a different location during summer.
+- Keep your plant in the south-facing window during winter and move them to a different location during summer.

 - Trim off the leaves if only a few of them are affected.
 If the damage is severe, wait for the plant to grow new leaves before trimming.